customer7/ncn/src/site/notes/Cases/PNS/Cervical Rib and TOS.md

 ## Intra-Op X-ray

 ![](https://i.imgur.com/cURCJVZ.jpg)
-From left to right: a clamp was used to identify the cervical rig; the tip of the Penfield No. 4 was at the costovertebral junction of C7; after the resection of the cervical rib.
+From left to right: a clamp was used to identify the cervical rib; the tip of the Penfield No. 4 was at the costovertebral junction of C7; after the resection of the cervical rib.

 ---